 There’s a lot to do in Cancún, Cozumel, and the Riviera Maya, so this itinerary packs a lot into a little time.
-Follow along and you’ll hit the beach, go diving and snorkeling, explore Maya ruins, take in a museum, discover out-of-the way places, nosh on local food, go to a nightclub or two, and still be back in time to catch your flight home.
+You’ll hit the beach, go diving and snorkeling, explore Maya ruins, take in a museum, discover out-of-the way places, nosh on local food, go to a nightclub or two, and still be back in time to catch your flight home.
 Ready, set, go!

 Spend the morning on the beach or by the pool.
 In the Zona Hotelera, you’re just steps away from either.
 Those staying downtown can take a bus to one of the public beaches—Playa Delfines has a bus stop right in front, and El Rey, a Maya ruin, is across the boulevard when you need a change of scenery.
-In the evening, head to one of Cancún’s iconic nightclubs—CocoBongo and Grand Mambo Café are always hopping.
-For something a little mellower, head to El Pabilo to catch some jazz.
+In the evening, head to one of Cancún’s iconic nightclubs—CocoBongo and Grand Mambocafé are always hopping.
+For something mellower, join local hipsters at Amarula Con Acento Tropical for creative cocktails in a unique patio setting.

 Spend a day exploring the Riviera Maya.
 A rental car makes life easier, but it’s certainly doable by bus or taxi.
-Playa del Carmen and Akumal make for interesting exploring and could easily take up your entire day; if you like snorkeling, consider going to Puerto Morelos, Laguna Yal-Ku, or Cenote Manatí.
+Playa del Carmen’s Quinta Avenida is good for window-shopping and people-watching, while Xpu-Há and X’cacel’s strands make for excellent beach days.
+If you like snorkeling, consider going to Puerto Morelos or Laguna Yal-Ku.

 Leave bright and early to get to the Maya ruins of Chichén Itzá before the crowds do.
 Spend the morning there, followed by lunch in the colonial city of Valladolid.
-From there, go swimming in nearby cenotes, or visit Ek’ Balam, a much smaller ruin.
-Both Valladolid and Ek’ Balam have good lodging options, if you want to turn this into an overnight trip.
+From there, go swimming in nearby cenotes or visit Ek’ Balam, a much smaller ruin.
+Both Valladolid and Ek’ Balam have good lodging options if you want to stay overnight.

 Back in Cancún, this is your last full day.
 If you’re up for it, book a snorkeling tour or visit the Museo Maya de Cancún, an excellent archaeological museum at the southern end of the Zona Hotelera.
 Otherwise, sit back, relax, and enjoy the pool and beach—it’s been a busy week!